Socialists (Ukraine): History

+Party representatives regularly appeared on news channels linked to pro-Russian politician Viktor Medvedchuk, 112th channel, ZIK and NewsOne, as well as Yevhen Murayev's NASH.

-On the eve of the 2020 local elections the party announced at a joint press conference a merge with Reasonable Force, All-Ukrainian People's Union and Union of Left Forces, but this merge did not materialise.
+On the eve of the 2020 local elections the party announced that it would merge with Reasonable Force, All-Ukrainian People's Union, and Union of Left Forces, but this merger did not materialise.

 The activity of the party was terminated on 19 March 2022 by the National Security and Defense Council of Ukraine due to martial law.
 On 14 June 2022 the Eighth Administrative Court of Appeal banned this party.
 The property of the party and all its branches were transferred to the state.
 The party was banned because it was seen as a collaborator with Russia.
 The decision was open to an appeal at the Supreme Court of Ukraine.
 On 23 September 2022 the final appeal against the party's ban was dismissed by the Supreme Court of Ukraine, meaning that the party was fully banned in Ukraine.

 Elections

 In the 2015 local elections, the party nominated candidates for regional centers and regional councils in most regions of the country, but did not get into any council.

 In December 2018, the congress of "Socialists" nominated Leonid Kozhara as a candidate for the presidency.

 In the 2020 local elections the party nominated candidates for the Sumy City Council.